 - Sustainability through a team approach

-Features of School-Wide PBS;
+Features of School-Wide PBIS;

 - School-wide behavioral expectations (R.O.A.R.
 Code)

 - Teaching behavioral expectations to all students

 - Acknowledge and recognize appropriate behavior

 - Ongoing use of data for decision making